Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 Remember: variable ordering is critical.

-Good practices:
-- Group related variables (same statement, same object)
+The best practice is grouping related variables together --- those from the same statement or representing the same object.
-- Order control variables before data
+Order control variables before data variables when possible, and leverage any domain knowledge about your problem's structure.
-- Use domain knowledge

 Bad example: